DanielPNewman/DanielPNewman.github.io/_posts/2018-10-27-data-science-using-docker.md

 ## What’s so good about using docker for interactive data science?

-The thing I love about using docker is, it has eliminated the hassle of installing re-software and managing package/library/module versions every time I want to train ML models on a different machine – no more fighting module conflicts!
+The thing I love about using docker is, it has eliminated the hassle of re-installing software and managing package/library/module versions every time I want to train ML models on a different machine – no more fighting module conflicts!
 You can make a *docker image* that has all your favourite data science tooling, and then use that image to easily build a container with your data science work environment that is identical every time, no matter what machine you build it on.

 ## Some basic terminology